28msec/zorba/README.txt

   --------

-  o If you want to be informed about new code releases, bug fixes and general news and information about the Zorba XQuery engine subscribe to the Zorba Users mailing list as described under
+  o If you want to be informed about new code releases, bug fixes and general news and information about the Zorba XQuery Processor subscribe to the Zorba Users mailing list as described under
   <zorba-users@lists.sourceforge.net>